moneytigo/Magento2_MoneyTigo/README.md

 * Module version: 1.1.0
+* Composer required : 2.0 or more

 INSTALLATION AND ACTIVATION
 ===========================

 ### Installation with COMPOSER
+#### This is the recommended installation because it allows quick updates, so prefer the installation with COMPOSER
 > To install MoneyTigo payment module on Magento you just need to enter the following command:
 >
 > ```console